kristiansyrjanen/docker-nextcloud-grafana-traefik/README.md

 #### Initial plan

-We will create a cloud service that contains Nextcloud (for cloudstorage), Grafana (for statistics) and Plex (for streaming).
+We will create a cloud service that contains Nextcloud (for cloudstorage), Grafana (for statistics) and Traefik.
 These will all be run in Docker containers.

 ### List of services
 1. Dockered **Nextcloud**
 2. Dockered **Grafana**
-3. Dockered **Plex**
+3. Dockered **Traefik**

 **1-3**.
 Run on *Amazon AWS EC2* instances.